• Skip to primary navigation

 • Reduced cost: All of the above ultimately comes down to one thing: long-term savings as a result of automated processes and more limited agent resources.

-Applications for IVR in the Contact Center
+1. Applications for IVRs in the contact center

 In some cases, a company may even employ what’s called outbound IVR, which proactively contacts a customer, rather than the buyer calling in.
 Some common examples of outbound IVR include calls to collect information before a doctor’s appointment or to pick up a prescription.